| Feature | Benefit | Best For |

 The system works by analyzing:

-After six months of use, I found myself naturally using more varied vocabulary even when typing on other devices.
-The app essentially provided free vocabulary training disguised as writing assistance.
-Research from the University of Cambridge shows that contextual vocabulary learning (seeing words used correctly in real situations) improves retention by 60% compared to traditional memorization.
+After consistent use, I found myself naturally reaching for more varied vocabulary even when typing on other devices — the learning had actually stuck.
+The app essentially delivers free vocabulary training disguised as writing assistance.
+Research from the University of Cambridge confirms that contextual vocabulary learning — seeing words used correctly in real situations — improves retention by 60% compared to traditional memorization.
+An AI keyboard puts you in that optimal learning environment dozens of times a day, without any extra effort.

 Here's how the suggestions work in practice: